Book Lists

 Cauldron of Ghosts

 Sequel to national bestsellers Torch of Freedom and Crown of Slaves, Book Three in the Crown of Slaves, - Honor Harrington universe.
-Secret agent Anton Zilwicki and Victor Cachat return in this classic tie-in series set in David Weber's Honorverse.
+Secret agent Anton Zilwicki and Victor Cachat return in this classic tie-in series set in David Weber''s Honorverse.
 TOIL AND TROUBLE IN THE CAULDRON OF GHOSTS The Mesan Alignment: a centuries-old cabal that seeks to impose its vision of a society dominated by genetic rank onto the human race.
-Now the conspiracy stands exposed by spies Anton Zilwicki and Victor Cachat¾one an agent of Honor Harringtons Star Kingdom of Manticore, the other a Havenite operative.
-The outing of the Alignment has turned the galaxys political framework topsy-turvy.
+Now the conspiracy stands exposed by spies Anton Zilwicki and Victor Cachat¾one an agent of Honor Harringtonu0090s Star Kingdom of Manticore, the other a Havenite operative.
+The outing of the Alignment has turned the galaxyu0090s political framework topsy-turvy.
 Old coalitions have disintegrated.
 New alliances have been born.
 For starters, the long and hard-fought war between the Republic of Haven and the Star Empire of Manticore is not only over, but these bitter enemies have formed a new pact.
 Their common foe: the Mesan Alignment itself.
 But more information is needed to bring the Alignment out of the shadows.
-Now, defying the odds and relying on genetic wizardry themselves for a disguise, Zilwicki and Cachat return to Mesa¾only to discover that even they have underestimated the Alignments ruthlessness and savagery.
-Soon they are on the run in Mesas underworld, not only hunted by the Alignment but threatened by the exploding conflict on the planet between Mesas overlords and the brutalized slaves and descendants of slaves who have suffered under their rule for so long.
+Now, defying the odds and relying on genetic wizardry themselves for a disguise, Zilwicki and Cachat return to Mesa¾only to discover that even they have underestimated the Alignmentu0090s ruthlessness and savagery.
+Soon they are on the run in Mesau0090s underworld, not only hunted by the Alignment but threatened by the exploding conflict on the planet between Mesau0090s overlords and the brutalized slaves and descendants of slaves who have suffered under their rule for so long.
 But if Zilwicki and Cachat succeed in rooting out the ancient conspiracy, a great evil may be finally removed from the galaxy¾and on a long-oppressed planet, freedom may finally dawn.
-At the publisher's request, this title is sold without DRM (Digital Rights Management).
-About the Crown of Slave Series: "Fans of Weber's Honor Harrington series ã will be delighted with this offshoot in which he and coauthor Flint develop several situations and characters from other stories. ...This outstanding effort transcends the label 'space opera' and truly is a novel of ideas.Ó¾Publishers Weekly
+At the publisher''s request, this title is sold without DRM (Digital Rights Management).
+About the Crown of Slave Series: "Fans of Weber''s Honor Harrington series ã will be delighted with this offshoot in which he and coauthor Flint develop several situations and characters from other stories. ...This outstanding effort transcends the label ''space opera'' and truly is a novel of ideas.Ó¾Publishers Weekly

-release date: May 15, 2013
+release date: Feb 21, 2013

 1635: Papal Stakes